 Under the Senate Bill 386, it is not permitted for people to smoke cannabis in West Virginia.
 West Virginia prohibits the possession and use of cannabis in its flower form in any location, including dispensaries in the state.

 The West Virginia Safer Workplace Act, gives employers broad authority to test job applicants and current employees for drugs and alcohol.
 So, employers can drug test their employees for marijuana.
-However, if you are an approved patient that is medically certified to use marijuana there is an exception.
+However, if you are an approved cardholder that is certified to use marijuana, there is an exception.

 It is legal for employers to drug test employees.

-Starting in July 2019, when qualified patients can buy medicinal cannabis from medical dispensaries, delivery services will be available.
+Starting in July 2019, when qualified cardholders can buy cannabis from medical dispensaries, delivery services will be available.

 West Virginia is in the process of offering merchant accounts for credit card processing for dispensaries.
 Until dispensaries open and their business is underway, cash will be the only way to pay for marijuana in West Virginia.